 In general language, nouns are in principle used with a determiner, i.e. a definite (“the”) or indefinite (“a”/”an”) article.
 In SNOMED CT® , however, nouns are generally used without a determiner.
 Where the entity designated occurs only in the singular, the definite article is used.
 This is particularly the case with Body structure concepts like the stomach, the liver, the heart, etc.

 However, it should be noted that the use of nouns with the definite or zero article in the international edition is not always uniform.
 This is a topic that is currently being discussed by SNOMED CT® modelers.
 In the future, nouns with the definite article should be avoided wherever possible.
-For example, one can find disorder terms such as yellow atrophy of the liver and cirrhosis of liver, as well as procedure terms such as fasciotomy of the deep posterior department of the leg and fasciotomy of four parts of leg.
+For example, one can find disorder terms such as yellow atrophy of the liver and cirrhosis of liver.

 Questions to be considered: Are there any general rules regarding the use of determinate/naked form that should be taken into account in the target language terminology – or, particular conventions that should prevail in the translated terms?-->here again, terminographical principles should be observed: according to TW, nouns should always be used WITHOUT an article in the singular form, regardless of whether the entity occurs only in the singular or also in the plural.